idris-lang/Idris2/docs/source/tutorial/typesfuns.rst

     infixr 10 ::

-Functions, data constructors and type constructors may all be given infix operators as names.
+Functions, data constructors, and type constructors may all be given infix operators as names.
 They may be used in prefix form if enclosed in brackets, e.g. ``(::)``.
 Infix operators can use any of the
 symbols: